The following are some frequently asked questions for all things related to password reset.

 Q: Is password writeback secure?
 How can I be sure I won’t get hacked?

-A: Yes, password writeback is extremely secure.
-To read more about the 4 layers of security implemented by the password writeback service, check out the Password writeback security model in How password writeback works.
+A: Yes, password writeback is secure.
+To read more about the four layers of security implemented by the password writeback service, check out the Password writeback security model section in How password writeback works.

-- Customize - learn how to customize the look & feel and behavior of the service to your organization's needs
+- Customize - Customize the look and feel of the SSPR experience for your company.